txsjyy/UT-Apartments-IOS-development/README.md

 * For reset password emails: Emails can usually be found under spam/trash folder
 * For user profiles: After edit avatar, username, address, budget, need to click on save button to save any changes.
 The defaults of dark mode and big font are both off every time a user enters the app.
 * For music sound: Click the button to play a random piano piece, and then click again to mute, click again to play, click again to mute.
-* For apartment detail page: Click the picture of the apartment to jump in a new page that allows you to save pictures to the local album.
+* For apartment detail page: Click the picture of the apartment to jump to a new page that allows you to save pictures to the local album.
+* For music: Please don't quit the app while using the simulator to play music, it seems to cause the simulator’s speaker to appear in a strange state, but if use a real iPhone 14 Pro Max, it works completely normal.

 **Required feature checklist (We list what we finished)**